 The REI Swiftland Hydro redefines the standard of introductory running vests.
 At an affordable price point, it's easy to use, highly adjustable, and capable of carrying a decent load.
 Our favorite things about this vest are the intuitive design; at no point do you need to contort your body or undergo an unnatural movement in order to tighten or adjust a strap on the vest.
 We love that the amount of gear storage permits you to get out for full-day adventures with the necessary gear and some additional layers or medical supplies if need be.
 Compatibility with both a hydration bladder or soft flasks (not included) add to the versatility of this do-it-all vest.

 For anyone considering trying out a hydration pack for running, but also considering using it for biking, hiking, rafting trips, or staying hydrated at festivals, look no further.
-With 5 liters of usable storage between a main blitz pocket, an external quick-stow pocket, and front chest pockets, you can bring most anything you need with you.
+With 5 liters of usable storage between a main blitz pocket, an external quick-stow pocket, and front chest pockets, you can bring most anything you need with you with this model.
 Vests as feature-rich as this one normally don't have such accommodating fits, as they are designed for race-oriented ultrarunners.
 The Swiftland Hydro is different.
 It has many high-end functional features for a fraction of the price.

 The Salomon ADV Skin 12 Set still stands among the best hydration vests we've ever tested.
 Not only does it perform excellently in all scenarios, but it can store a phenomenal amount of gear and strike a perfect balance so that every stride remains fluid.
 As you can imagine, comfort is of the utmost importance when running, and having a vest that can ride just as comfortably full as empty is a huge bonus.
 The innovative pocket design further seals the deal — we love the kangaroo pouches, a feature pioneered by this model and emulated by most of the other award-winning vests we tested.
 What's more, the mesh pockets are see-through enough to inform both the runner and crew what is in each area during races.
 Testers also thought the soft flask hydration system was the most versatile and comfortable system reviewed, and a heat protective sleeve (if you purchase a bladder separately) rounds out the feature set allowing you to add Salomon's proprietary 1.5-liter bladder.
 The pack can also house any hydration bladder if you remove the thermal sleeve.